oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-10.md

 ![Oracle NoSQL](./multi-node-cap3.jpg)

 Underneath the covers, the data is stored in logical collections called partitions.
 Every replication node contains at least one, and typically many, partitions.
-In our toplogy scripts, you can set the number partitions, or use what we have already defiend.
+In our topology scripts, you can set the number partitions, or use what we have already defined.
 Once a record is placed in a partition, it will stay there over the life of the record.
 Partitions can move to different replication nodes, which can be seen when rebalancing the store.

-If you execute the following command at the same time that `kv_admin load -file expand-add-capacity.kvs`, you will see the process of rebalance
+If you execute the following command while running `kv_admin load -file expand-add-capacity.kvs`, you will see the process of rebalance

 ```bash
 kv_admin verify topology